SAP-archive/cloud-hana-helloworld/README.md

 8. To import the application in your workspace, go to the `Repository` view, choose the `helloworld` package and open the context menu for the package with a right-click.
 9. Choose `Check Out and Import Projects...`.

-Should you have questions or face problems then [SAP HANA Cloud Platform Developer Center](http://scn.sap.com/community/developer-center/cloud-platform/content?filterID=contentstatus%5Bpublished%5D~objecttype~objecttype%5Bthread%5D).
+Should you have any questions or face problems then the go for the [SAP HANA Cloud Platform Developer Center](http://scn.sap.com/community/developer-center/cloud-platform/content?filterID=contentstatus%5Bpublished%5D~objecttype~objecttype%5Bthread%5D).